If you’re wondering if advertising will work for your company or not, the most probable answer is “no.” Why?

 But of course, for most businesses, the ideal scene is to make money on the initial advertising, so that it can be continued in such a way to create steady growth for the company.

-FREE MARKETING AND AD TRIAL
+MARKETING AND ADVERTISING TRIAL

 Successful advertising is an art and science.
 Doing any kind of promotion can be helpful, but the right kind of experienced partnership can make the process more productive, profitable and understandable.

-A unique opportunity that Skyworks Marketing provides is a free trial of basic ad services.
+A unique opportunity that Skyworks Marketing provides is a trial of basic ad services.
 This way we can establish a benchmark of current, real-world metrics, to better inform the potential for a partnership.

 Such a trial also helps to harmonize an ideal pricing arrangement after the trial (in some cases it might be a pay-for-performance model).
-Generally speaking, a higher budget means more testing can be done faster, which equates to a shorter runway towards maximizing revenue and profit.
+Generally speaking, a higher budget means more split-testing can be done faster, which equates to a shorter runway towards maximizing revenue and profit.
 Alternatively, a lower budget means the process takes longer, yet still provides a path towards sustained growth.

 WHO QUALIFIES FOR A SKYWORKS MARKETING FREE TRIAL?